How to practice music slowly

 Slow the music down too

-When one wants to practise music slowly, most people practice their instruments solo without any accompaniment.
-This makes it difficult to understand the part that you are practising in the context of the song.
-Using the software, you can easily slow down the song to match your tempo, which will be both more enjoyable to practice with and better for your musical technique.
+When one wants to practice music slowly, most people practice their instruments solo without any accompaniment.
+This makes it difficult to understand the part that you are practicing in the context of the song.
+Using the software, you can easily slow down the song to match your tempo.
+This will be both more enjoyable to practice with and better for your musical technique.
 You can use Garageband, Riff Studio, Anytune and a variety of other apps to do this.